KonanM/small_vector/README.md

 - Since most of the timing gains can be achieved by saving the the initial dynamic allocation of `std::vector`, I don't think `small_vector` is worth it for types that need a dynamic allocation.
 - It's seems to be easier for some compilers to completely optimize

-So best use it for non allocating types where you (on average) only have a few elements .
+So best use it for non allocating types where you (on average) only have a few elements.
 ## Usage
 There are three very easy options: